GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  Evidently, “two of the ‘men’ were angels [Gn.
 19:1: “The two angels arrived in Sodom”—cf. Gn.
 18:22].
 The third was the Lord himself” (NIVSB, 32).

 (a) During this visit, the LORD tells Sarah that
- “this time next year . . . [she] will have a son” (Gn.
+ “this time next year …[she] will have a son” (Gn.
 18:10).

 (b) Then, “the LORD said, ‘Shall I hide from Abraham what I am about to do, 18 seeing that Abraham shall surely become a great and mighty nation, and all the nations of the earth shall be blessed in him?’”
 (Gn.
 18:17).

 (2) The entity with whom Jacob wrestled is, first, identified as a man, and later, as God.

  Gn.
 32:24-30: 24 And Jacob was left alone.
-And a man wrestled with him until the breaking of the day . . .
-28 Then he said, “Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed” . . .
-30 So Jacob called the name of the place Peniel, saying, “For I have seen God face to face, and yet my life has been delivered.”
+And a man wrestled with him until the breaking of the day …28 Then he said, “Your name shall no longer be called Jacob, but Israel, for you have striven with God and with men, and have prevailed” …30 So Jacob called the name of the place Peniel, saying, “For I have seen God face to face, and yet my life has been delivered.”

  This is likely the pre-incarnate Christ who graciously allowed Jacob to win the wrestling match to transform Jacob from being a deceiver to one who hungered after God (“I will let you go unless you bless me”—Gn.
 32:26b).
 b.
 Some people believe that Melchizedek, to whom Abraham gave his tithe, is also the pre-incarnate Christ.
 Gn.
 14:18-20: “And Melchizedek king of Salem brought out